gctools-outilsgc/aurora-website/src/docs/en/overview/blogs.md

 ------------------------------------------------------------------------------------------------------

-# Starting From Scratch: Building the new GCTools Design System
+## Starting From Scratch: Building the new GCTools Design System

+*Written by Sierra Duffey.
+January 9, 2018*

 I‘m in my early 20s, still in school, and completely new to design.
 But somewhere in the last four months of working with the Digital Collaboration Division (GCTools), I found myself leading a major design project, which includes working with multiple partners in the GC and promoting agile development methods.